 Many people know about Bitcoin, because of its recent rise (and soon crash?).
 However, Bitcoin is just a currency, albeit a crypto one.
 As such, it’s of very limited interest to me.
 But it’s based on the concept of blockchain and that seems to be much more interesting.
 While there are a lot of resources available on the Web regarding blockchain, they mainly focus on the concept of blockchain, or how it works internally, not so much on how you can as a developer use it.

-This is the first post in what I hope will be a serie which aims at correcting that.
 The blockchain implementation I’ll be using will be Ethereum because it’s an already established technology, with a mature ecosystem around it.

 This post will describe how to setup the whole tooling around Ethereum, and lay the foundations of the posts to come.